- Pets and Animals»

 An Asian Elephant Called Sambo

 Weeks ago, an Asian elephant called Sambo with a history of commendable behaviour, finally took one swat too many from his foul tempered Mahout and utterly lost it.

 He instantly shifted from being a decent villager into a nightmare that gave Mon Village in Kampong Speu a real scare for a few weeks.
 First, Sambo, stomped the mahout (owner and driver) into a Persian carpet and enjoying his new found freedom, fled to the nearby jungle for the bamboo and banana smorgasbord.

-From his hiding place, he'd peep out once in a while and trash local farms destroying crops and laughing insanely at the terrorized villagers in a level of anarchy last seen in the French revolution or any Australian rules football game He didn't hurt anyone else but his victorious trumpeting and flagrant social errors left on the main village paths finally attracted the attention of the local 'phunt" experts.
+From his hiding place, he'd peep out once in a while and trash local farms destroying crops and laughing insanely at the terrorized villagers in a level of anarchy last seen in the French revolution.
+He didn't hurt anyone else but his victorious trumpeting and flagrant social errors, left on the main village paths, finally attracted the attention of the local 'phunt" experts.

 How long would this go on?
 Was Sambo nuts or having a mid life crisis?
 There were talks about putting Sambo down until the Forestry Administration intervened and placed him under its care.
 In a Bob Newhart like management approach, they gave advice and directions to the villagers by phone but soon arrived in the place to take Sambo out.

-Sambo has almost human-like senses - But he was stressed and frustrated
+Sambo has almost human-like senses but was stressed and frustrated

 Sambo, our rampaging Asian elephant

-Sambo will be introduced to Srey Pao - Srey Pao is a 45 year old Asian female elephant
+Sambo will be introduced to Srey Pao, a 45 year old Asian female elephant

 A New Home for Sambo